-Type and Recipient Description and Method of Computation operating partnership units will be repurchased for shares of our common stock with an equivalent aggregate NAV.
-Estimated Amount Fees for Other Services-Affiliates of our advisor See "The Operating Partnership Agreement-Special Units."
-Actual amounts depend on whether affiliates of our advisor are actually engaged to perform such services. matters.
+Fees for Other Services-Affiliates We may retain certain of our of our advisor advisor's affiliates, from time advisor's affiliates, from time to time, for services relating to our investments or our operations, which may include accounting and audit services, account management services, corporate secretarial services, data management services, directorship services, information technology services, finance/budget services, human resources, judicial processes, legal services, operational services, risk management services, tax services, treasury services, loan management services, construction management services, property management services, leasing services, loan origination services, debt servicing, brokerage services, transaction support services (which may consist of assembling relevant information with respect to investment acquisitions and dispositions, conducting financial and market analyses, coordinating closing and post-closing procedures, coordinating of design and development works, coordinating with brokers, lawyers, accountants and other advisors, assisting with due diligence, site visits and other services), transaction consulting services and other similar operational matters.
 Any fees paid to our advisor's affiliates for any such services will not reduce the asset management fee.
 Any such arrangements will be at market rates.

-Type and Recipient Description and Method of Computation Estimated Amount

-Reimbursement of Certain Initial Our sponsor has paid a portion of \$5.4 million

-Public Offering Expenses-our selling commissions and all of the

-sponsor dealer manager fees, up to a total of

-4% of gross offering proceeds from

-the sale of Class A shares, Class T

-shares and Class I shares in our

-initial public offering.
-We will

-reimburse such expenses (i)

-immediately prior to or upon the

-occurrence of a liquidity event,

-including (A) the listing of our

-common stock on a national

-securities exchange or (B) a merger,

-consolidation or sale of substantially

-all of our assets or any similar

-transaction or any transaction

-pursuant to which a majority of our

-board of directors then in office are

-replaced or removed, or (ii) upon the

-termination of the advisory

-agreement by us or by the advisor.
-In

-each such case, we only will

-reimburse the sponsor after (i) we

-have fully invested the proceeds

-from initial public offering and (ii)

-our initial public offering

-stockholders have received, or are

-deemed to have received, in the

-aggregate, cumulative distributions

-equal to their invested capital plus a

-6% cumulative, non-compounded

-annual pre-tax return on such

-invested capital.
+Our sponsor has paid a portion of selling commissions and all of the dealer manager fees, up to a total of 4% of gross offering proceeds from the sale of Class A shares, Class T shares and Class I shares in our initial public offering.
+We will reimburse such expenses (i) immediately prior to or upon the occurrence of a liquidity event, including (A) the listing of our common stock on a national securities exchange or (B) a merger, consolidation or sale of substantially all of our assets or any similar transaction or any transaction pursuant to which a majority of our board of directors then in office are replaced or removed, or (ii) upon the termination of the advisory agreement by us or by the advisor.
+In each such case, we only will reimburse the sponsor after (i) we have fully invested the proceeds from initial public offering and (ii) our initial public offering stockholders have received, or are deemed to have received, in the aggregate, cumulative distributions equal to their invested capital plus a 6% cumulative, non-compounded annual pre-tax return on such